smitelli/scottsmitelli.com/src/content/top-level/resume/index.md

 # Scott Smitelli &bull; scott@smitelli.com

-Senior backend and DevOps engineer with over ten years of experience.
+Senior backend and cloud engineer with fifteen years of experience.
 Enjoys interpreted languages such as Python and environments where infrastructure is code.
 Likes tinkering with the interesting aspects of technology while automating the more tedious bits.

 ## Experience

+### GoDental.ai &bull; Software Engineer <span class="date-range">Jun 2024--present</span>

+Productionized a suite of Python data collection and ETL scripts into AWS Lambda with persistent storage in RDS and S3.
+Optimized RDS deployment to reduce costs and minimize latency in the data ingestion pipeline.
+Migrated the company's entire DNS zone into a managed CDK stack.
+Implemented layout improvements and sorting/filtering capabilities in the customer-facing React web application.

+- _Technologies:_ AWS (CDK/CloudFormation, Lambda, API Gateway, Cognito, CloudFront, Route 53, Amplify, RDS, S3, SQS), Python, Gemini API, PostgreSQL, Docker, React, Material UI, Git

 ### Nextdoor &bull; Software Engineer<!-- 4 -->, Cloud <span class="date-range">Jan 2022--Aug 2023</span>